ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

 ## Transform the data and DataLoaders Creation

 We need to be able to load the images just downloaded as Tensors and feed them to our model.
-As you probably know already, neural networks whether there we are talking about strings, images, video etc. the input needs to be converted to a Tensor, to numbers.
+As you probably know already, neural networks whether we are talking about strings, images, video etc. the input needs to be converted to a Tensor, to numbers.
 For our model we will have a two different "transformation", one for the train dataset and one for both the validation and test dataset.
 For the test dataset we will resize the images to 224 by 224 and then do some **data augmentation**.
 In short, in order to challenge the training of the network, we will apply some modifications to the images but not to all.
-For this implementation I chose the below ones but there are a tons of other different dat augmentation that you can do/experiment with:
+For this implementation I chose the below ones but there are a tons of other different data augmentation that you can do/experiment with:

 - RandomVerticalFlip => This will randomly flip upside down a picture (Maybe not too smart for landmarks?)
 - RandomHorizonatalFlip => This will randomly flip on x axis the picture, basically mirroring it.